rmccue/wordpress-rest-api-oauth-2/README.md

 #### Authorize / OAuth Flow

-There is two ways to get authentication tokens, one "high level" function, or you can implement your own flow using the underlaying function.
+There is two ways to get authentication tokens, one "high level" function, or you can implement your own flow using the underlying function.

 ##### The Quick Way